fluffninja/kernel/README.md

 # Kernel

-I'm making a kernel.
+A basic bootloader and kernel for the 32-bit x86.

 ## Building and Running

-Please double-check the prerequisites before trying anything :-)

 To build and create a bootable floppy image, use `make image`.

 To run once built, use `make run`.

-## Prerequisites
+### Prerequisites

 * make
 * gcc